How to install Omada Software Controller on Linux system

 Introduction

-Omada Software Controller can be installed on Windows and Linux systems based on your requirements.
-In this guide, we will focus on the installation process for Linux.
-We will use Ubuntu 22.04 and CentOS 7 as examples to demonstrate how to install the Omada SDN Controller (the installation process in Debian is the same as that in Ubuntu).
+Omada Software Controller supports installation on Windows and Linux systems depending on your need.
+Here we mainly introduce the installation method in Linux.
+We will take Ubuntu 22.04 as examples to show the installation process of the Omada SDN Controller (the installation method in Debian is same as that in Ubuntu).

 Installation

-We will use Ubuntu 22.04 and CentOS 7 as examples to demonstrate the installation process of the Omada SDN Controller.
-The installation method in Debian is the same as in Ubuntu.
-You can select the appropriate process to follow based on your requirements.
+We will take Ubuntu 22.04 as examples to show the installation process of the Omada SDN Controller (the installation method in Debian is same as that in Ubuntu).
+You can choose the matching process to follow according to your needs.

 Installation on Ubuntu 22.04